Best Air Fryer for Chicken (Wings, Thighs, Patties & Drumsticks)

 Can I stack chicken in an air fryer?

-Light overlap is fine, but stacking blocks airflow and steams skin.
-Use two batches or a dual-zone model.
+A little overlap is okay, but true stacking blocks airflow and can steam the skin.
+For best results, cook in batches or use a dual-zone model.

 Do I need to preheat?